-The announcement has no plot details at all, but it did call this movie Matrix 4, suggesting it is a straight up follow up to the third film.
+The announcement has no plot details at all.
+But the title, Matrix 4, suggests that it is a straight up follow up to the third film.
 The Wachowskis shot the two Matrix sequels back-to-back, and both hit theaters in 2003.
 Although they have their fans to be sure, the sequels never quite lived up to the promise of the groundbreaking original film from 1999 in the eyes of many.
 It will be interesting to see if this new chapter coming can bring back the awe and wonder we all felt two decades back, when we saw Keanu do the whole bullet time thing for the very first time.
-Also, considering where we left the characters, it’ll be fascinating to see just how Neo and company manage to come back.
+Given where we left the characters, it’ll be fascinating to see just how Neo and company manage to come back.

 When is The Matrix 4 Coming Out?